usgs/pestpp/documentation/pestpp_users_manual.md

 While detecting prior-data conflict is relatively simple (and PESTPP-IES will do this after evaluating the prior parameter ensemble or during a restart), resolving this issue is more problematic.
 If time and budget permit, users should investigate the cause of these disagreements through detailed investigation of data sources, as well as through paired complex-simple analyses around model discretization and process representation.
 Another, simpler, but likely more controversial approach, is to remove (from the parameter adjustment process) the observations that are in conflict.
 In this way, users are willing to accept higher posterior variance to avoid bias–a concrete example of the bias-variance trade-off.
 PESTPP-IES will implement this draconian prior-data conflict resolution with use of the *ies_drop_conflicts* option (and the associated *ies_pdc_sigma_distance*).
 By only specifying the *ies_drop_conflicts* option, and observation whose prior realizations do not overlap or “cover” the corresponding observation values plus noise realizations will be marked as “conflicted”.
 Optionally, the *ies_pdc_sigma\_*distance can be passed as a positive real number this being the number of standard deviations from the mean for both the prior and observations plus noise realizations that will be treated as point where these two distributions must overlap or “cover” each.
 If the prior realizations mean value minus *ies_pdc_sigma_distance* times the corresponding standard deviation is greater than the observations plus noise realizations mean plus *ies_pdc_sigma\_*distance times the corresponding standard deviation, then the given observation is treated as conflicted (the converse of this situation is also checked).

 With these options active, PESTPP-IES will remove observations in a prior-data conflict state from the parameter adjustment process, that is, these observations will not feature in the residual matrix used for upgrade calculations.

+Note that observations tagged with the “drop_violations” flag will not be “dropped” for prior-data conflict reasons.

 ### <a id='s13-1-14' />9.1.14 Multi-modal solution process